Olatunde16/AirBnB_clone_v4/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone - Web Dynamic
+This is the final and greatest iteration of the AirBnB clone project during the second trimester at Holberton School - Tulsa.
+This builds on version 3 by creating a dynamic webpage using JavaScript and JQuery.

-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The first segment of the AirBnB project at Holberton School developed the console, which is the technical side that most of this README will cover.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)